 There will be two major tests, a final examination, and a team presentation.
 The two tests will be worth 25 percent each and the final exam will be worth 25 percent.
 A team presentation will constitute 15 percent of the final grade.
 Ten percent will be based on quizzes given in each class period (1point for each quiz counted), class discussion, and a one page critique of a topic relevant news article (one-half point for each critique accepted).
 The final grade will use plus or minus grading.
 Course grades will be approximately distributed according to the recommended guidelines of the Economics Department at the University of Iowa, which is 30% A's, 40% B's, 25% C's and 5% D's.
 These are only guidelines.
 Types of Tests and Quizzes:

 The quizzes will be objective and mainly multiple-choice (occasionally there will also be true false and fill in the blank).
 The quizzes will be mainly from the assigned reading.
 The tests and the final examination will be essay questions and problems and cases.
 The essay questions will be graded on the basis of the following four criteria: (1) content, (2) organization, (3) grammar, (4) the quantity and quality of the outside reading (including . articles from the Bloomberg website, case studies, and the assigned handouts will also be tested directly with at least one major question on each test and final examination.
 Naturally, content is the most important element in an essay question and will constitute 60 percent of your grade for each essay question.
 The other three criteria will constitute the other 40 percent.

-Dates of Two Tests, Final Examination and Fed Challenge

-The first test will be given on and the second test will be given on final examination will be given on April 6 to April 8.
+Dates of Two Tests, Final Examination and Fed Challenge The first test will be given on February and the second test will be given on March, 2018.
+The final examination will be given on April 11 to April 13.
 The actual date of the final examination date is determined by CIMBA.
 The Fed Challenge will be held on the last two days of class.
+Late assignments No assignment will be accepted after its due date.